 In his video “How to Build the Perfect Container Garden,” Dave suggests buying lightweight, synthetic pots mimicking the look of heavier materials that dry out quicker (like wood, metal or clay).
 That way, you can conserve water and lift the pots easier.
 To view this how-to video and see more tips from Dave Epstein, check out our earlier blog post on Designing an Easy Container Garden.

 One-plant pots make a powerful statement, especially when the plant is unique or unusual.
-Jimmy Turner, senior director of gardens at the Dallas Arboretum, recommends using the Storm™ series of agapanthus in containers for its architectural wow factor and drought and heat resistance.
-Jenny Wegley, the arboretum’s research and greenhouse manager, loves Flower Carpet® roses’ Next Generation line (bred for superior heat and humidity resistance) in large pots and hanging baskets.
+Jimmy Turner, Director of Horticulture Operations for the Royal Botanic Garden in Sydney, Australia, recommends using the Storm™ series of agapanthus in containers for its architectural wow factor and drought and heat resistance.
+Jenny Wegley, The Dallas Arboretum’s Director of Horticulture, loves Flower Carpet® roses’ Next Generation line (bred for superior heat and humidity resistance) in large pots and hanging baskets.
 For more ideas on using Flower Carpet check out this earlier blog post, filled with tips on using Flower Carpet in containers.

 Don’t forget fragrance.
+Daphne Perfume Princess® – relatively new to the market – is a perfect plant to place in containers next to a seating area, or outside a bedroom window or kitchen door.
 Graham Rice, editor of the American Horticultural Society’s Encyclopedia of Perennials, likes Fairy Magnolia® Blush – a michelia hybrid that’s perfect for pots and can be trained up a trellis.